tezos-reward-distributor-organization/tezos-reward-distributor/docs/plugins.md

 **NOTE**: All 4 pieces of keys and tokens are required.

 **NOTE**: `tweet_text` will be passed through a filter to replace the following placeholders: `%CYCLE%`, `%NDELEGATORS%`, `%TREWARDS%`

+**NOTE**: The twitter plugin only supports payouts notifications; administrative notifications will not be sent via twitter plugin

 ```
 plugins: